nkondam/advanced-java-interview-questions/README.md

           - Request, session, application, and WebSocket scopes are web-aware, meaning they are meant to be used in Web Context.

    **[⬆ Back to Top](#table-of-contents)**

+13. ### Describe and compare fail-fast and fail-safe iterators, Give examples The main distinctions between fail-fast and fail-safe iterators is whether or not the collection can be modified while it is being iterated.
+Fail-safe iterator allows this; fail-fast iterator does not

+      **fail-fast** Iterators operate directly on the collections itself.
+During iterations, fail-fasat iterators fail as soon as they realize that the collection is being modified (added, modified, remove) and will throw an concurrentModificationException.
+Some examples include ArrayList, HashSet and HashMap

+      **fail-safe** iterators operate on cloned copy of the collection and therefore do not throw an exception is modified during iteration.
+Examples would include iterators returned by ConcurrentHashMap or CopyOnWriteArrayList